trustiva/cryptoloan/replit.md

 # Overview

-This is a cryptocurrency lending platform that allows users to obtain instant loans using cryptocurrency as collateral.
-The application is built as a full-stack web application with a React frontend and Express.js backend, featuring user authentication, loan management, and real-time dashboard functionality.
+CryptoLend is a comprehensive cryptocurrency lending platform that allows users to obtain instant stablecoin loans using cryptocurrency as collateral.
+The application is built as a full-stack web application with a React frontend and Express.js backend, featuring user authentication, loan management, real-time dashboard functionality, and complete loan lifecycle management.

-The platform enables users to apply for loans by depositing cryptocurrency as collateral, manage their active loans, make payments, and track their lending history through an intuitive dashboard interface.
+The platform enables users to:
+- Apply for loans through a multi-step application process with real-time collateral calculations
+- Manage active loans with detailed analytics and payment tracking
+- Make payments and view comprehensive transaction history
+- Monitor loan health with liquidation alerts and repayment progress
+- Access professional landing page with comprehensive product information

+Key Features Implemented:
+✓ Professional landing page with hero section, features, rates, security info, and footer ✓ Multi-step loan application modal with 8 supported cryptocurrencies ✓ Real-time crypto price integration and collateral value calculations ✓ Comprehensive dashboard with loan stats, active loans overview, and transaction history ✓ Detailed loan management page with payment processing and progress tracking ✓ Secure payment system with transaction logging
+✓ Database-backed user authentication with Replit Auth ✓ Complete responsive design with professional UI/UX

 # User Preferences